LeoSmotryk/expense-tracking-app_back-end/README.md

 # Expense Tracking App Back-End

-This is the backend for an expense tracking application built with Node.js, Express.js, MongoDB, and Passport.js for authentication.
+This is the back-end for an expense tracking application built with Node.js, Express.js, MongoDB, and Passport.js for authentication.

 ## Features